 The CNPA is required to prepare an LDP for the Cairngorms National Park under the Planning etc. (Scotland) Act 2006.
-This is the second LDP for the Cairngorms National Park, the first and current LDP having been adopted on 27th March 2015.
+This is the second LDP for the Cairngorms National Park, the first having been adopted on 27th March 2015.
 The Act requires the LDP to set out where most new development will happen and include policies that will guide decision making on planning applications.
-It also requires that the LDP be updated every five years, therefore once adopted, this LDP will update and replace the current one.
+It also requires that the LDP be updated every five years, therefore the 2020 LDP updates and replaces the 2015 LDP.